paradox-tt/Notes/WagMedia.md

 To cover unforeseen expenditure the team can implement a contingency and report on its use with their request for future funding.

+There is the need for translated content but everything does not require translation.
+There must be some guidelines as to what is relevant.
+I don't consider that all machine translations are absolutely bad.
+There needs to be an evaluation of tolerances.

+The team should have an idea in advance of their translation goals and this would be used as the basis their proposal.

 Wagmedia's directors do a fair share of work.
 I believe that the curator's fee should be used to cover their fees as an 'administrative expense'.

 I sincerely believe that Wagmedia's tipping system is the source of many of the concerns raised by the community.
 The suggested idea of tiers may ultimately fail as some of the poor quality content was submitted by 'senior' members of the Wagmedia.